MaiBP/myNotes/README.md

 # myNotes
 This was created from Brad Traversy Tutorials in a Udemy Course.
 I built a pure javascrip app (no frameworks) using a "fake" json server to mimic a rest API and it stores the data in local storage.
 There's also an http library.
+I used bootstrap library and bootswatch style (https://bootswatch.com/sketchy/).